International Undergraduate Admissions

 Documentation needed to getting your 1-20 Documentation and F-1 Visa

-Getting an F-1 Visa (all submitted to the Office of Student Life)
+Getting an F-1 Visa (submitted to the Office of International Studies)

-- Must be accepted to the university in an official degree program for a full course of study
+- Must be accepted to the university in an official degree program or the Intensive English Program for a full course of study

 - Personal financial documents showing the ability to pay for one year of academic enrollment or a Sponsor's Statement signed by someone who will support the student for a minimum cost of attendance for one academic year.
 Sponsor statements cannot be signed by a spouse or another student and should be based on current financial information.

-- Support for the 2016-2017 academic year is $26, 670 for Undergraduate students and $22, 420 for Graduate students.
+- Support for the 2016-2017 academic year is $26,872for Undergraduate students and $22,622 for Graduate students.
 All financial documents and amounts need to be expressed in US Dollars and translated into English

 - Provide a copy of your passport

-- Submit and allow for time to receive all documents to the Office of Student Life 45 days before the first class day of the semester.
+- Submit and allow for time to receive all documents to the Office of International Studies 45 days before the first class day of the semester.

 - International Students should not make plans to depart for Texarkana until the acceptance letter and supporting documentation (i.e I-20) have been received.

-Contact the Director of Student Life or visit the International Student website for additional information.
+Contact the Director of International Studies or visit the International Student website for additional information.

 Note: Graduate-studies, degree-seeking students must submit additional paperwork to the Graduate Studies Office for program admission.
 Students may find additional information on the Graduate Studies website.